 to confirm whether there is a space available tonight.

 The Boaz Trust is a charity working to support destitute asylum seekers and refugees.
-The Boaz night shelter runs from October until the end of April each year.
-The night shelter is run by teams of volunteers across Manchester, supported by two part time Boaz night shelter coordinators.
+The Boaz night shelter and emergency hosting scheme runs from October each year.
+Our winter temporary accommodation is run by teams of volunteers across Manchester, supported by two part time Boaz coordinators.

-Who can stay in the Boaz night shelter?
+Who can stay in the Boaz temporary winter accommodation?

-The Boaz night shelters offer basic accommodation for the following groups of people:
+The Boaz night shelter (men only) and emergency hosting scheme (women only) offer basic accommodation for the following groups of people: